mapbender/mapbender/docs/CONTRIBUTING.md

 ## Architecture

-Mapbender is based on a [Symfony framework] and uses [composer] to manage external and internal libraries as own [modules][module].
+Mapbender is based on a [Symfony framework] and uses [composer] to manage external and internal libraries as own [modules].

 ## Modules

-Module is a new part of the [Mapbender] concept, based on [Symfony modularity rules](http://www.symfony.com) and [composer] dependency manager.
+Module are  based on [Symfony modularity rules](http://www.symfony.com) and the [composer] dependency manager.

 Special builds can be created that exclude subsets of Mapbender functionality.

-This allows smaller custom builds when the builder is certain that those parts of Mapbender are not being used.

-For example, it is possible to create an application which only uses map view and did not need [Digitizer] functionality.
+This allows smaller custom builds when those parts of Mapbender are not being used.
+For example, it is possible to create an application which only uses map view and does not need [Digitizer] functionality.

-Future [Mapbender] releases may be able to exclude any additional modules apart from the core application.

-In the past, the development bundles were part of the git submodules.

-Today, each module should be in its own git repository and reuse the same directory structure.
+Each module should be in its own git repository and reuse the same directory structure.

 ### Rules